Andalusia, Alabama: Geography

 Andalusia is located slightly northwest of the center of Covington County at 31°18′N 86°29′W (31.309, -86.479).
 According to the U.S. Census Bureau, the city has a total area of 51.3 sqkm, of which 50.9 sqkm is land and 0.4 sqkm, or 0.79%, is water.

 Andalusia is served by the South Alabama Regional Airport, formerly known as the Andalusia-Opp Airport, located approximately 5 mi east of the central business district.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Andalusia has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

-Andalusia

 Andalusia first appeared on the 1880 U.S. Census as an unincorporated village.
 It formally incorporated in 1884.
 See Andalusia Precinct/Division below.

 2020 census

 As of the 2020 United States census, there were 8,805 people, 3,490 households, and 2,147 families residing in the city.